 Early Evening Jazz at Preservation Hall

-Whether a jazz aficionado or novice listener, attending a jazz concert at Preservation Hall is an iconic experience and one of the fun things to do in New Orleans, LA.
+Whether a jazz aficionado or novice listener, attending a concert at Preservation Hall is an iconic New Orleans experience.

-The intimate jazz performances at Preservation Hall (where there are no bathrooms and no food or drink) are a NOLA tradition that began as jam sessions in a gallery.
+The intimate jazz performances at Preservation Hall are a NOLA tradition that began as jam sessions in a gallery.
 Today, visitors can buy tickets for bench seating or standing room only for a memorable performance put on by local New Orleans jazz musicians.

 Marigny District and Frenchmen Street Jazz

-For dinner, drinks and entertainment on Day 2 of your 3 Days in New Orleans Itinerary, go northeast of the French Quarter into the Marigny District.
-The area’s main street, Frenchmen Street, is teeming with cool jazz clubs and hip restaurants – offering a tamer bar-hopping experience compared to Bourbon St.
+For dinner, drinks and more entertainment head for Marigny.
+Frenchmen Street is teeming with cool jazz clubs and hip restaurants – offering a tamer atmosphere compared to Bourbon St.

-In our opinion, this authentic corner of NOLA is not to be missed on your Weekend New Orleans, Louisiana Itinerary – and we are highlighting a few of our favorite things to do.
+In our opinion, this authentic corner of NOLA is not to be missed on your Weekend New Orleans, Louisiana Itinerary.
+So, we are highlighting a few of our favorite things to do.

 Sazerac at The Maison

 The Maison is one of the best venues for live jazz and dinner.
-With a soulful ambiance and an amazing drink list (try the Sazerac, it’s a New Orleans original), it’s the perfect place to start the evening.
+With a soulful ambiance and an amazing drink list (Sazerac is a New Orleans original), it’s the perfect place to start the evening.

 Marigny New Orleans Restaurants

-Go to the 24/7 dive bar, Buffa’s, for excellent burgers – or opt for a unique hot dog from Dat Dog (where you can get an Alligator or Crawfish Sausage topped with Etouffee).
+Barrilleaux’s and Marigny Brasserie are top choices for both Creole and American favorites.
+Or go for a unique hot dog from Dat Dog (where you can get an Alligator or Crawfish Sausage topped with Etouffee).

 Best Bars in Marigny

-On the last day of your Three-Day Itinerary New Orleans, delve into one of the best-preserved neighborhoods in NOLA, then go alligator-spotting in the swampland.
+On the last day of your Three-Day Itinerary New Orleans, delve into one of the best-preserved neighborhoods, then go alligator-spotting in the swampland!

 Garden District NOLA

-Hop on a St. Charles Streetcar for a ride along St. Charles Avenue into the Garden District, where the streets are lined with historic mansions and magnolia trees.
-Explore the district on foot to gaze at the classy dwellings.
+Hop on a streetcar for a ride along St. Charles Avenue into the Garden District, where the streets are lined with historic mansions and magnolia trees.

 Best Things To Do in New Orleans Garden District

-We think it is best to simply wander through the Garden District, letting your senses and curiosity lead the way.
-That said, there are some iconic sights in the neighborhood that are not to be missed.
+We feel it is best to simply wander through the Garden District, letting your senses and curiosity lead the way.
+That said, there are some sights that are not to be missed.

-Be sure to seek out the Garden District Book Shop (a local favorite), Lafayette Cemetery No. 1 (free to roam on your own, unlike St. Louis Cemetery) and Commander’s Palace (a NOLA landmark since the late 1800s).
+Be sure to seek out the Garden District Book Shop (a local favorite), Lafayette Cemetery No. 1 (free to roam on your own) and Commander’s Palace (a NOLA landmark restaurant since the late 1800s).

 Top Tip: To ensure you don’t miss a thing, book a spot on a highly rated New Orleans Garden District Tour.